xavierlepretre/corda-slot-machine/FUNCTIONAL-SPEC.md

 because the Casino reveals first, at this stage the Casino doesn't know the Player's secret and therefore cannot know that it's about to lose the game.

+To further incentivise revealing, we could associate additional locked tokens that are released on revealing.

 ### What if the Player doesn't send the notarised commit to the Casino?

 The threat here is: